sara-nl/clouddocs/VU-20171113/partB.markdown

 In this section you will work with **persistent** images.
 You will go through these steps:

-* Making your image persistent.
+* Making your image persistent
-* Starting a VM using the persistent image.
+* Starting a VM using the persistent image

 #### Making your image persistent

 * Go to the _Images_ tab <i class="fa fa-download"></i> under _Storage_ on the left menu.
 Select the image by clicking anywhere, except the tick-box, on the row for the `image` you created before (**Course Image**).
 * On the _Info_ tab <i class="fa fa-info-circle"></i>, under the _Information_ section, find the _Persistent_ attribute.
 It says _No_ at the moment.
 * Switch the value to _Yes_ by clicking on the pencil icon <i class="fa fa-pencil-square-o" style="color:#0098c3;"></i>.